sankalp-12/gsoc-2023/proposal.md

 I am a third year student pursuing my engineering in computer science from [Indian Institute of Technology, Bhilai](https://www.iitbhilai.ac.in/), Raipur, India.
 My areas of interest include distributed systems, cloud computing, and scalability.
 I am actively involved in cloud-native open-source projects such as [Meshery](https://layer5.io/).

 My interest in applying to this project is due to my prior experience with Golang and containerization technologies such as Docker, K8s, etc. I am deeply interested in learning low-level system design, reading through articles and attending conferences to attain a thorough understanding.
-I am also interning as a back-end developer at a leading startup in India, wherein I will primarily use Golang and its related tooling ecosystem.
+I'm currently interning as a back-end developer at a leading startup in India, wherein I will primarily use Golang and its related tooling ecosystem.
 My experience with working on multiple Golang projects at scale makes me a suitable candidate for this project.

 <br style="line-height:4" />